-In 1994, she and her husband moved to Charlotte, where she became the media spokesperson for The Fighting Back Project, a national anti-drug program.
-She worked closely with the program’s co-chairs — Franklin McCain, one of the Greensboro Four who participated in the Woolworth sit-ins during the Civil Rights movement, and Cullie Tarleton, broadcasting executive and North Carolina State Representative — to raise the community profile of the program.
-That same year, she was appointed by the Board of County Commissioners to serve on Charlotte’s Diversity Committee.
-In 1997, she became communications director for Mecklenburg County government, where she worked until moving to Montgomery County in 2003.
+She worked closely with the board’s co-chairs — Franklin McCain, one of the Greensboro Four who participated in the Woolworth sit-ins during the Civil Rights movement, and Cullie Tarleton, broadcasting executive and North Carolina State Representative — to raise the community profile of the program.
+That same year, she was appointed by the Board of County Commissioners to serve on Charlotte’s Diversity Task Force.
+In 1997, she became communications director for Mecklenburg County government, where she worked until moving to Montgomery County, Maryland, in 2003.

 Recent Stories